Grass Root Film Company

-Grass Root Film Company is an Indian film production and distribution company.
+Grass Root Film Company was an Indian film production and distribution company.
 Established by Indian director Vetrimaaran in 2012, it debuted with Udhayam NH4, produced in collaboration with Meeka Entertainment.
 The company has collaborated with Wunderbar Films on several other films.
 Committed in 2012, it has since gone to produce several Tamil language films.
+The company was closed after the release of their final venture, Bad Girl.